Alex Henry Foster: Career

 On May 1, 2020, his album Windows in the Sky was released worldwide through a live concert from his studio-church broadcast on the online portal of the British Prog.
 It was preceded by the broadcast of a live rehearsal of Alex Henry Foster's band via ADISQ's portal, which had nominated his album in the category "Album of the Year - Anglophone" in 2019.

 On June 9, 2020, Alex and his bandmates broadcast a live performance of the song "Lavender Sky" from their studio-church, and cut it on vinyl, turning it into their first direct-to-vinyl creation, crafted in-house, in their own creative atelier.

 On June 26, 2020, Alex Henry Foster released a music video for the 4th single from his solo record Windows in the Sky, which was filmed in Iceland.
 The clip for the song "Lavender Sky" was premiered and acclaimed by BrooklynVegan:

 The British magazine NME qualified it as: "a cinematic new video and a dreamy blast of post-rock all about 'the acceptance of things we don't know and can't control'".

 On August 7, 2020, Alex Henry Foster released the EP Snowflakes in July marking the end of the Windows in the Sky series.
 The EP consists of three versions of the song, one that was performed live from his studio-church and broadcast on BrooklynVegan on July 26, 2020.
 The live performance of the song was also turned into a direct-to-vinyl crafted in Foster's independent record label's facilities.

+On March 27, 2024, Foster announced the soundtrack project Kimiyo, released on April 26, 2024.
+On the same day, the single "A Silent Stream" was made available.
+This project includes the collaboration of the Japanese-Canadian artist Momoka Tobari and Ben Lemelin, Foster's longtime music collaborator and bandmate in Your Favorite Enemies and The Long Shadows.
+Kimiyo is part of a project called "Voyage à La Mer", inspired by a trip that Foster made to Japan in 2010 and is composed of nine tracks on which Momoka Tobari sings and recites spoken word in Japanese.